 A website announcement video can incorporate different messages depending upon your target audience and what you are trying to communicate.
 It’s a good idea to keep it to 2 to 3 minutes or less.
 It can be even shorter as 33% of viewers click away and move on after the first 30 seconds of a web video.
-Some ideas:
+Some ideas for announcement video content:

 - A narrated walk-through of your website.
 This is effective if you have a number of new features to show off.
-Consider doing this as a Facebook Live video for maximum social media impact.
+Consider doing this as a Facebook Live or Instagram Live video for maximum social media impact.

 - Member or customer testimonials talking about things they can do on your new website.

-- An interview where a key person involved with the website design talks about what their goals were with the redesign.
+- An interview where a key person involved with the website design or a board member talks about what their goals were related to the new website.